drnoir/Papyrus3D-IF-Engine/README.md

 ### Planned Features
 * Component system for characters supporting custom models and associated avatar
+* Map Editor WIP- Currently working on a map editor for easy export / import  of created maps
 * Dialogue System with branching - Dialogue UI allowing for custom colours / texture etc
 * Define 3D Scenes with character components and assets
 * Create unique repayable games that the engine can generate based on easily editable JSON files